Cromwell Gorge: Vegetation

 Vegetation in the Cromwell Gorge has seen considerable change, as has the wider Central Otago region, since at least the Holocene (10,000 years until present).
-The arrival of humans in Central Otago resulted in particularly extensive changes in vegetation as Māori hunter-gatherers used clearance fires improvidently.
+The arrival of humans in Central Otago resulted in particularly extensive changes in vegetation as Māori hunter-gatherers used clearance fires.
 Early Māori firing of woody cover from about the thirteenth century resulted in a vastly different vegetation in the Cromwell Gorge.
 Initial woody cover included totara (Podocarpus hallii) and beech forest (Nothofagus menziesii) over what is now a treeless Central Otago.

 Grassland and scrub now cover most of Central Otago.
 On the former valley floor of the Cromwell Gorge, low tussock grassland of several varieties dominated, while manuka, kānuka and matagouri scrub patched the lower slopes.
 Uncontrolled burn-offs, over-grazing, and the introduction of the rabbit in the mid-1800s, have heavily modified the vegetation cover since European settlement.
 This is further worsened by Central Otago being the driest region in New Zealand.
 Those areas of the gorge which are the driest are dominated by cushions of scabweed, sweet briar rosehip, and thyme, all of which flourish.
 The introduction of thyme to Central Otago is most-often attributed to Jean Desire Feraud, a French goldminer and orchardist who was part of the Otago gold rush.

 There is evidence of native plant regeneration (such as kōwhai) in areas where conservation has been put in place, though its reestablishment in the Cromwell Gorge is not nearly as extensive as the nearby Roxburgh Gorge.
 Forests of kōwhai (Sophora microphylla) have recently been postulated to have also been present in the Cromwell Gorge, upon which moa grazed.

 Today in spring and summer the gorge blossoms with wild flowers: the purple of thyme, the blue of Vipers bugloss, the red of Spur valerian, and the yellows of Californian poppy and stone crop.